Apr 24-May 9 | Fallon House

 In 2019, Lee created SRT in Schools, a touring program that brings live professional theatre to Tuolumne County schools at no cost to the schools, students, or their families.
 In 2023, the program branched out to include Stanislaus and Calaveras counties.

-Charlie Munday is a graduate of the American Musical and Dramatic Academy in New York and a Broadway World–nominated choreographer for his work on Mamma Mia!, Elf: The Musical, and Young Frankenstein.
-Originally from Australia, Charlie has loved creating work that celebrates storytelling through movement.
-Some other choreography credits include Disney’s The Little Mermaid, Frozen, Dogfight, [title of show], and Nunsense.
-Charlie is grateful to the artists he collaborates with and sends his love to his parents, family, friends and husband Justin.
+Charlie Munday is thrilled to return to Sierra Rep, where he has previously appeared in Jersey Boys (Bob Crewe), Sunday in the Park with George (Franz), and The Little Mermaid.
+A graduate of the American Musical and Dramatic Academy in New York, Charlie is a director and choreographer with BroadwayWorld-nominations for his work on Mamma Mia!, Elf: The Musical, and Young Frankenstein.
+Some other directing and choreography credits include Fiddler on the Roof, Disney’s The Little Mermaid, Frozen, Dogfight, [title of show], andNunsense.
+As a costume designer, his work has been seen across the U.S., Australia, and internationally aboard cruise ships.
+Charlie is grateful for the artists he gets to create with and sends love to his parents, family, friends, and his husband, Justin.

 Sean is a composer and pianist based in Los Angeles.
 Originally from Sonora, he attended USC for Jazz Performance studying with Milcho Leviev and Cedar Walton.
 After finishing his degree, Sean spent a year in Glasgow, Scotland, playing in hotels and working with the Lothian Gaelic Choir.
 Then, after working in San Francisco with jazz and pop groups, he returned to Los Angeles and a career as a composer and pianist.
 He has music directed dozens of productions at various theatres including Sierra Rep, Milwaukee Rep, PCPA, The Odyssey, The NoHo Arts Center, Sierra Madre Playhouse, and has played and produced music for Disney and Universal Studios.
 Sean recently scored the award-winning feature Refuge, SMP’s production of Deathtrap, and received ASCAP’s Harold Arlen Award for film scoring.